 Next issue, I'll tell you about companies that independently verify the contents of supplements and the fifteen supplements that Consumer Reports has said are "too dangerous to be on the market."

 Since 2004 we have been telling our customers and readers about the dangers of over-the-counter supplements.
 We've been warning you because supplements are not regulated as medicine.
 There are no government agencies that verify supplements work for the things they are promoted to help with.
 Supplements are not inspected to verify the ingredients on the label are actually in the product.
 Supplements are also not tested for safety.

 The result of this non-existent oversight is that there are hundreds of worthless and dangerous products being sold to unsuspecting consumers every day.
-In fact, a new study that was released in 2018 said this:
+A new study that was released in 2018 said this:

 "...analysis of the US Food and Drug Administration warnings from 2007 through 2016 showed that unapproved pharmaceutical ingredients were identified in 776 dietary supplements, and these products were commonly marketed for sexual enhancement, weight loss, or muscle building.
 The most common adulterants were sildenafil for sexual enhancement supplements, sibutramine for weight loss supplements, and synthetic steroids or steroid-like ingredients for muscle building supplements, with 157 products (20.2%) containing more than 1 unapproved ingredient."

 You read that right.
 Nearly 800 products had things in the bottle that weren't on the label.

 You might wonder why it's such a big deal.
 A study done in 2015 concluded that 23,000 people wind up in the emergency room every year from supplements, and 2,000 are hospitalized.
 What's worse are the tens of thousands of people who purchase these fake products, hoping for a miracle, while not seeking professional advice that actually has a chance to help or cure them.